Braces affect bone structure, health and beauty.

 Again, braces affect bone structure, health AND beauty!

 Horizontally growing faces are better looking and have less long-term crowding of teeth.
 The most noticeable differences are usually seen in the cheekline - like in the pictures shown above.

 Traditional orthodontics looks at crooked teeth only.
 Orthotropics views them as part of the head and neck, and relates them to breathing, body posture, and jaw problems.
 Most ear, nose and throat issues can also be tied to teeth.

 In my case, a headgear was used to correct my overbite.
 It did correct the overbite, but it also pushed the teeth back and narrowed my airway causing snoring.

 The most significant measurement in the diagnosis of sleep apnea is the distance from the area just behind the point of the chin to the Adams apple.
 This measurement is more significant than obesity and body mass index.
-The farther back the lower jaw joint, the smaller this measurement becomes.
+The smaller the measurement, the more at risk you are.